KK

 Activity against major pathogens

-No activity against atypical bacteria
+No activity against atypical bacteria: Mycoplasma

 Penicillin resistance concerning with S. pneumoniae